 The Vulcans were too polite to chastise her for it.
 But she felt Spock's disapproval fill her.
-It would not be the last time.
+It wouldn't be the last time.

 She slips on some strappy shoes and unlocks her door, walking down the hall to the room where he works.

 "I'm going out," she says, and feels his condemnation fill her.
-She can sense that he is trying to influence her, make her change her mind.
+She can sense that he's trying to influence her, make her change her mind.

-She wonders if he will ever realize that doing that only makes her more determined?
+She wonders if he'll ever realize that doing that only makes her more determined?

-She calls for a cab and the flitter arrives more promptly than usual.
-She gives the address of the club that is her favorite here.
+She calls for a cab and a flitter arrives more promptly than usual.
+She gives the address of the club that's her favorite here.
 It's called Regret.
 She loves the irony.
 She never regrets going there.

-The room is dark, filled with people writhing to the overloud electronic music that an alien she can't identify is playing.
+The room is dark, filled with people writhing to the overly loud electronic music that an alien she can't identify is playing.
 Couples are pushed up along the wall, moving desperately against each other.
 Regret customers have no shame.
-It is one of the reasons she likes it here.
+It's one of the reasons she likes it here.

 She grew weary of shame long ago.